RFID Software: Write data to the tag's memory or change of the tag's EPC identifier

 - 3 - Memory block for storing user data.

-WORD pointer — A memory cell address to start writing data from.
+WORD pointer — The start memory cell address for writing data.
 Memory cell numbering starts from 0.
 Each cell's size is 2 bytes (WORD data type).

 Note 1: A memory cell address should be specified, not a byte address in the memory.
 As each cell contains 2 bytes, the size of data written (in bytes) should be a multiple of two.